Sounds like dirt roads and dust, wind and wheat fields, hope and home...

 The 12 track album blends rootsy instruments, poignant lyrics and powerful melodies rooted in Americana, blues, folk and country influences.
 But beyond the music it’s Veeder’s story that has gained her a global following.
 Her popular website “Meanwhile, back at the ranch…” chronicles life on the Veeder Ranch and the success of her website has landed her a job as a weekly columnist for Forum Communications and newspapers across the state and as a commentator on Prairie Public Radio since 2010.
 In 2015 she released her first book, Coming Home, which is a collection of stories, poetry, recipes and photography from the Veeder Ranch.

-Jessie's most current release, Playing Favorites 2020 is a collaborative effort with area musicians covering songs that Jessie grew up singing.
+Jessie's release, Playing Favorites 2020 is a collaborative effort with area musicians covering songs that Jessie grew up singing.
 This album pays tribute to those songs and songwriters who influenced her, celebrating the traditional songs as well as covering music by John Prine, Guy Clark, Nanci Griffith, Kathy Mattea, among others.

 Unfortunately, during the recording of "Playing Favorites" Jessie was diagnosed with a rare form of cancer that resulted in a tumor that was blocking nearly 90% of her airway.
 This diagnosis sent her to Mayo Clinic for a series of surgeries to remove the tumor and to eventually declare her cancer free.
 Throughout diagnosis and treatment, Jessie pushed to release the album, which now, more than ever, felt so very important to her.